-Sarah is a cancer research scientist, who has studied and worked in Australia and overseas.
+Sarah is a transplant research scientist, who has studied and worked in Australia and overseas.
 She is passionate about communicating science with people of all ages and cultures and advocating the importance of research and discovery.
 Sarah loves her work as a medical research scientist and hopes to see more women enter and stay in careers in STEM fields.
 Sarah believes in the importance of great mentors and hopes that The Innovators’ Tea Party can provide an opportunity for high-school girls to meet someone who inspires them to pursue their dreams.
 When she’s not in the lab, Sarah loves to be in the ocean, hiking, travelling or reading a great novel.

 Tara is a passionate science communicator who has spent many years inspiring the minds of younger generations around Western Australia and across the globe.
 She believes in exploring your world through curiosity and wonder, and having an understanding and appreciation of STEM is your key to that exploration.
 Tara leads Scitech’s Statewide Department which delivers a range of programs to literally every corner of Western Australia.
 When she isn’t reading, Tara is at the beach, on the water rowing or playing with other people’s dogs.